ameyskulkarni/Detection-and-Localization-of-traffic-lights-using-RCNNs-on-Bosch-BSTLD-dataset/README.md

 train.ipynb- used to train
-test.ipynb- for generating loss graphs and finding mAP yamltocsv.ipynb- is used ot convert the yaml file given with the datset to csv file for easy processing
+test.ipynb- for generating loss graphs and finding mAP train_images_df- dataframe saved which contains all training image data train_bboxes.csv- this is the csv file whihc contains labels yamltocsv.ipynb- is used ot convert the yaml file given with the datset to csv file for easy processing

 References -